Olubadan

-Olubadan (Yoruba: Lord of Ibadan; "the Olu of Ibadan") is the royal title of the king of Ibadanland in Nigeria.
+Olubadan or Olu of Ibadan (Yoruba: Olubadan, lit.
+'Lord of Ibadan') is the royal title of the traditional ruler of Ibadan in Yorubaland.

 Background

 Ibadan was founded in the 16th century, but the present Yoruba people only took control around 1820.
 By 1850, they had established their unusual succession principle, which is quite different compared with other traditional Yoruba rulers in that it alternates between two lines.
 It usually takes decades to groom an Olubadan for the stool through stages of chieftaincy promotion, thus meaning that just about any male born title-holder of the metropolitan centre is a potential king.

 History

-According to the outline history of Ibadan by Oba Isaac Akinyele, Ibadan was founded in the 18th century.
+According to the outline history of Ibadan by Oba Isaac Akinyele, Ibadan was founded in the 19th century.
 Around 1820, an army of Egba, Ijebu, Ife and Oyo people won the town after the collapse of Owu.
 After a struggle between the victors, the Oyo gained control in 1829.
-A system where the Baale line (civic) and Balogun Isoriki line (military) shared power was established by 1851, subject to a traditional council representing both lines.
+Being a city established in a period of internecine wars, the warchiefs, led by the Balogun, became the leaders of the town.
+But since they were more interested in warfare than civil governance, they created the Baale line (civic), to rule when they were away on military campaigns.

 In 1885, the Royal Niger Company became the effective rulers of the area, signing treaties with local powers such as the Olubadan, and in 1900, the British government formally assumed authority over Nigeria as a "Protectorate".
+The British created the Ibadan Town Council in 1897, this was the period when the system in which the Baálè (civil) and Balogun Isoriki line (military) shared powersubject to a traditional council representing both lines was established.

-The British created the Ibadan Town Council in 1897, using the traditionally powerful local chiefs to administer their town.
-In 1901, the Governor Sir William MacGregor introduced an ordinance whereby the Baale became the president of the Council while the Resident was only to advise when necessary (Rulers of Ibadan were generally referred to as Baale until 1936, when the title of Olubadan was resuscitated).
+In 1901, the Governor Sir William MacGregor introduced an ordinance whereby the Baale became the president of the council while the Resident was only to advise when necessary (Rulers of Ibadan were generally referred to as Baale until 1936, when the title of Olubadan was resuscitated).

 On 1 October 1960, Nigeria gained its independence from the United Kingdom.